 - A thin, opaque layer of leaf tissue remains.

-- Eventually, this chewed area dries up and fall out.
+- Eventually, this chewed area dries up and falls out.

 The damage might look similar to injury caused by elm leaf beetle.
-But, elm leaf beetle feeding creates small oval holes in the leaves with the edge of the holes still green.
+Elm leaf beetle feeding creates small oval holes in the leaves with the edge of the holes still green.

-How to protect your garden from elm flea weevil
+How to protect your trees from elm flea weevil

 Treatment for european elm flea weevil is unnecessary.